Previously, Briles spent three seasons as the passing game coordinator and seven coaching the Bears' receiving corps.

 As a junior, playing for his father at Stephenville High School, Kendal Briles earned 1999 Texas 4A Offensive Player of the Year recognition after leading Stephenville to a 16-0 record and the 4A state title.
 He passed for 3,137 yards and 28 touchdowns as a junior while rushing for 1,331 yards and 16 scores.
 The younger Briles also earned a pair of letters in track and was an all-district basketball player.

-In 2014, Briles was elected to the Texas Sports Hall of Fame.
+In 2014, Briles was elected to the Texas High School Football Hall of Fame.

 Kendal and his wife, the former Sarah Reimer-Lukert, are the parents of two sons, Jaytn and Kru, and one daughter, Kinley.